-For this post, I want to write about a way to chose your own path……and I’ll start with a link to a post when my daughter Arin started a new job at Walgreen’s.
+This post is about choosing your own path.
+I’ll start with a link to a post when my daughter Arin started a new job at Walgreen’s.

 Emotional intelligence is a huge factor in my work as an expert witness.

 A helpful and proactive approach to limit being overtly affected in certain settings and situations is to engage in a simple technique called being in your bubble.
 Using this technique, while accepting others are in their bubble too! takes emotional intelligence, kindness and grace.

 Bubble Me Up